The Puppet Master franchise is put under the microscope, with every film in the surprisingly long series, being ranked accordingly.

 “THE PRODUCERS WOULD LIKE TO THANK ALL THE CAST AND CREW WHO HAVE HELPED MAKE THE PUPPET MASTER SERIES SUCH A TREMENDOUS SUCCESS OVER THE YEARS”

-Clearly this is meant to be some sort of conclusion to the franchise since no other film in the series concludes with such a finalizing acknowledgement.
+Clearly, this is meant to be some sort of conclusion to the franchise since no other film in the series concludes with such a finalizing acknowledgment.
 It’s like it’s saying, “Here!
 Let this embarrassing excuse of a film be your final memory of it while it leaves a bad taste in your mouth!”
 Every decision here is maddening.

-Clearly through the course of several decades and nearly a dozen films, the Puppet Master franchise chooses to tackle a lot, whether its Nazis, resurrection, or demons.
-There’s an absolute charm to this horror series that tows the line of the absurd so frequently.
-With such an uproar being voiced when iconic horror villains like Jason or Freddy get re-cast, it’s surprising to remember that the antagonizers here are stop-motion, and yet they still connect.
+Over the course of several decades and a dozen films, the Puppet Master franchise chooses to tackle a lot, whether its Nazis, resurrection, or demons.
+In spite of this jumbled perspective, there’s still an absolute charm to this horror series that so frequently tows the line of the absurd.
+With such an uproar being voiced when iconic horror villains like Jason or Freddy get re-cast, it’s surprising to remember that the antagonists here are stop-motion, and yet they still connect.
 It’s also one of the few franchises where the original creator remains involved in some capacity for every film, maintaining its authenticity and keeping its voice—albeit a wonky one—intact.

-Zahler’s “reboot” of the franchise looks to be continuing to put the series’ Nazi angle in the spotlight (the film has the working title, The Littlest Reich), so clearly that aspect isn’t going away anytime soon.
-In the meantime, Puppet Master comics continue to be in publication and continue much in the tradition of the “core” five films, with the demon angle being a prominent focus, too.
+Zahler’s “reboot” of the franchise has continued to keep the series’ Nazi angle in the spotlight, but the fact that it’s pushed the series to modern times and even boldly goes out on a “To Be Continued…” title card strongly implies that this isn’t the last that we’ve seen of Blade and friends.
+Zahler and company’s update might finally be the push that the franchise needs to reach some sort of mainstream acclaim.
+Furthermore, with the Child’s Play series also going through a reboot of sorts, maybe these two properties that are back on the market will somehow end up crossing over.
+Crazier things have certainly happened.
+In the meantime, there are a slew of Puppet Master comics that continue much in the tradition of the “core” five films, with the demon angle being a prominent focus, too.
 Regardless of which of these directions for the series you prefer, you’re not going to be in short supply of these deadly puppets killing for their Puppet Master any time soon.